HenryForget/IdeaBytes_Project/App/README.md

 Docker will build images and create running containers.

 Next, you will need to create tables and add data to them.
-Steps to do that are in data-init folder.
+Steps to do that are in init-data folder.

 Once the database is populated, you can check how endpoints are responding.